 I sometimes offer extra-credit assignments that explicitly award effort, but I generally measure a student's progress by quality, not quantity, of thinking.
 Your grade reflects how well you have done, not how hard you have worked.
 This means that if a lot of hard work still "earns" you only a low grade, you can still be proud of yourself.

 If you catch a mathematical or administrative error, by all means please bring it to my attention.
 I like to fix these!

 If you believe the quality of your work has been unfairly graded, feel free to bring an assignment back to me for another look.
 I warn you in advance that a second look sometimes reveals problems that go unnoticed in the context of a whole stack of similar essays, and if I find them I may lower your score as a result.
 Not many people come away from an IRS audit owing fewer taxes.
 You should probably re-submit work only if you are truly confident that I have failed to see its strengths.

-If you are just disappointed or frustrated with a grade and you suspect that you have been mistreated, then feel free to see me or write me an e-mail but I recommend that before you press the "Send" button you wait until twenty-four hours have passed and you have given both the assignment and your message a second look.
+If you are just disappointed or frustrated with a grade and you suspect that you have been mistreated, then feel free to see me or write me an e-mail but I recommend that before you press the "Send" button you wait until some time has passed and you have given both the assignment and your message a second look.
 You may also want to run your case by your small group to see if they agree with you.